Launching your website to success

-Have you ever launched a website in a blaze of glory only to be left disappointed by low visitor figures and non-existent enquiries?
+Have you ever launched a new website in a blaze of glory only to be left disappointed by low visitor figures and non-existent enquiries?
 If you answered yes then don’t panic.
 Here, in the first of a two part post, I outline some key points you should consider when launching a website to help you increase your chances of it becoming a success.

 Planning is everything.
 And when you’re planning you need to think about your target audience as everything on your site is designed to appeal to these people.
 Types of questions you should ask yourself include:

 • Who is your target audience?

 • What will they be looking for on your site?

 • What makes you stand out from your competitors and why should your target audience do business with you and not them?

 Once you’ve established your audience you can then create the layout.
 This needs to be consistent and easy to follow.
 Top tips: